A Legendary Navigating Star – Lt. Harry P. McLean Connor

 The Guiseppe Bellanca designed plane was originally named Miss Columbia, after the owner, Charles Levine’s daughter and was already famous in its own right.
 Between April 12 and 14, 1927 pilots Clarence Chamberlin and Bert Acosta set an endurance record of 51 hours, 11 minutes and 20 seconds above the Roosevelt Field.

-The perils of early aviation, no petrol and over sea.
+The perils of early aviation included running out of petrol over sea.
 They managed to land at Scilly Isles on a narrow strip of beach some 30 miles off the coast and continue on the next day to the land in Croydon.

 An injunction taken out by the co-pilot stopped Miss Columbia from flying and aided Lindbergh claiming the Orteig prize.
 Just two weeks later it made an attempt at flying from New York to Berlin falling just short.
 The owner, Levine who stiffed the co-pilot claimed to be the first passenger to cross the Atlantic.